bbalon/perl-flexlm-commenter/README.md

   -b | --before - will comment features before date specified (default is only today) -a | --after - will comment features after date specified (default is only today) -c "comment" | --comment "comment" - specify comment that will be added above comented section (default: "Commented $date - by perl-flexlm-commenter"
+  -p | pretty - will print commented line in red (!only use this for preview, to view what line will be changed!)
 ```
 ##Examples
 Comment out features expired before today